 GCA grants are matching grants.
 This means that the grant recipient must raise income from other sources to pay for a portion of the project expenses proposed in the grant application budget.
-If the required match is 50%, then the organization must raise at least one-third (1/3) of the income from sources other than the grant and must have expenses that are at least 50% more than the grant amount.
+If the required match is 50%, then the organization must raise an amount equal to or greater than 50% of the grant request amount from sources other than the grant and spend the matching funds plus the grant amount on the project.
 For example, if an organization receives a grant for \$50,000, then the income from other sources must be at least \$25,000, and the total expenses must be at least \$75,000.
-If the required match is 100%, then the organization must raise at least one-half (1/2) of the income from sources other than the grant and must have expenses that are at least double the grant amount.
+If the required match is 100%, then the organization must raise an amount equal to or greater than the grant request amount from sources other than the grant and spend the matching funds plus the grant amount on the project.
 For example, if an organization receives a grant for \$50,000, then the income from other sources must be at least \$50,000, and the total expenses must be at least \$100,000.

-FY24 Cultural Facilities Grant Program Timeline
+FY26 Cultural Facilities Grant Program Timeline

-Application Deadline: August 31, 2023, at 11:59 PM
+Application Deadline: August 29, 2025, at 11:59 p.m.

-Panel Review of Applications: September-October, 2023
+Panel Review of Applications: September-October, 2025

-Grant Notifications: mid-October, 2023
+Grant Notifications: mid-October, 2025

-Date funded projects may begin: November 1, 2023
+Date funded projects may begin: November 1, 2025

-Grant reimbursement payments: Payment of up to 90% of the grant amount may be requested after grantee has spent the grant request amount plus the required ratio of additional expenses to meet the minimum match (50% or 100%, depending on applicant budget size)
+Grant reimbursement payments: Payment of up to 90% of the grant amount may be requested after the grantee has spent the grant request amount plus the required minimum match (50% or 100%, depending on applicant budget size)

-Date funded projects must be complete: June 30, 2024
+Date funded projects must be complete: June 30, 2026

-Final report deadline: 30 days after project completion; for projects completed on June 30, 2024, the final report deadline is July 31, 2024
+Final report deadline: 30 days after project completion; for projects completed on June 30, 2026, the final report deadline is July 31, 2026; the final 10% of the grant will be requested with the final report